CtrlK

 Completeness

 Clearly answers both 'what' (checks planned code against skill anti-patterns before file writes) and 'when' (when writing Flutter/Dart code, editing SKILL.md files, or generating code where project skills are active).
-Also includes conditional behavior guidance about loading the learning log.
+It also includes additional operational guidance about loading as a composite and when to load the learning log.

 3 / 3